conorharkin1/ProgressTracker/README.md

   "DefaultConnection" : "Server=CONORSLAPTOP\\SQLEXPRESS; Initial Catalog=TrackerDB; Integrated Security=True; TrustServerCertificate=True"
 },`
 <br>
-Open the repository in your IDE and in the terminal run. `dotnet restore` follow any instructions in the terminal if there any and then run `dotnet run`.
+3. Open the repository in your IDE and in the terminal run. `dotnet restore` follow any instructions in the terminal if there any and then run `dotnet run`.
 The application should start on http://localhost:5296
 <br>

+## Acquiring your Canvas API key (OPTIONAL)
+1. Log into Canvas account
+2. Navigate to Account > Settings
+3. Scroll to 'Approved Integrations' and click 'New Access Token' and that's it!
+4. Clicking the profile icon in Progress Tracker will allow you to input this key and from there you can sync the application with your Modules and Assignments.
 <br>
 <br>
 <details>